 - All students who successfully complete their course will receive a Certificate of Completion.
-Students who successfully complete a 3-week or longer online course or a 2-week or longer on-campus course will receive a Course Performance Report.
+Students who successfully complete a 2-week or longer course will receive a Course Performance Report.

 Learn more about how to apply and program dates and costs.

 Taking part in [email protected] on the Brown University campus will give you a real taste of what college life and learning is like on an Ivy League campus.
 You have the opportunity to experience first-year undergraduate study at Brown, through which you also get to experience Brown’s student-centered learning.

 You will be in class for three hours daily, five days a week – along with about three additional hours of outside study time each day, too.
 Expect to be challenged and to engage with your instructor and fellow students by asking questions and being asked questions, actively joining class discussions and group work as well as individual study.
 When and where you study is up to you, and you’ll need to figure out how you will complete your out-of-class work while still engaging in all the Student Life activities, workshops and events taking place throughout each day.
 No matter when your class meets – morning, early or late afternoon – you’ll have the opportunity to engage with students taking other courses too, through a variety of activities that help you grow as a student and as a person.
 See Life on the Brown Campus for more information.